MEDIA & REVIEWS

 "For many years, stride piano was almost exclusively a male-dominated genre.
 Even today, the number of woman performers whose repertoires are predominantly stride can be counted on one or two fingers.
 Thus, it’s newsworthy when a new name pops up on the horizon and Stephanie Trick is a name to be remembered.

-"This album [Hear That Rhythm!] restores my faith in stride and novelty pianists.
+"This album restores my faith in stride and novelty pianists.
 Stephanie Trick can unleash her flying fingers at will, but, unlike some performers whose addiction to speed has caused them to become one-dimensional, she can also put loving introspection where it is warranted.

 "Highly recommended."